himabk1993/link-aggregator/README.md

 The model does not need to implement any method yet, but if during your work you decided to write some methods to try out your models, there is no downside in leaving them in the submission.

 2. Write a function `should_charge` that takes as input a set of Users from the model you suggested in the question above and a datetime, and that returns all users that should be charged until that date and for how much, as a list of strings.
 As stated in the requirements, users should be charged a month after their last successful payment on any subscription they belong to, unless their subscription has already been cancelled by failing a payment.
+The function will be used in the `charge_subscriptions` method to generate a list of users to charge.

 Example use of `should_charge`:
 ```python